cas-bioinf/covid19retrospective/data_description.md

 - `sex` sex, `M` or `F`
 - `bmi` the body mass index at hospital admission
 - `outcome` final outcome of the patient, one of `Discharged`, `Hospitalized` (still hospitalized at the date of data collection), `Transferred` (when transferred to a different hospital) and `Death`.
 For most purposes `Transferred` can be considered as the same as `Hospitalized`
 - `days_from_symptom_onset` number of days between symptom onset and hospitalization, "symptom onset" is defined as the day  the patient or their carer subjectively first noticed any symptoms associated with Covid-19.
+It might not be available and is not a very reliable marker, but is relevant to determine if the patient was treated very early in their disease or not.

 #### Comorbidites: